samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 ### Code Actions

 Code actions provide quick fixes and refactoring options.
-Access code actions using the `editor: Toggle Code Actions` command or by clicking the lightbulb icon that appears next to your cursor when actions are available.
+Access code actions using the `editor: Toggle Code Actions` command or by clicking the lightbulb icon that appears next to the cursor when actions are available.

 ### Go To Definition and References

-Use these commands to navigate your codebase:
+Use these commands to navigate the codebase:

 - `editor: Go to Definition` (<kbd>f12|f12</kbd>)
 - `editor: Go to Type Definition` (<kbd>cmd-f12|ctrl-f12</kbd>)